-For a significant portion of Q2 2020 and to meet the continued demand for our services, we modified our operations and remotely operated our stores and reservation centres.
-Our teams were fully employed and clients were able to safely store and access their valuables.
-To reopen our store offices, we installed plexiglass partitions, limiting the number of customers in our offices to one at a time and continued to improve and offer our no-contact rental processes.
-We are extremely proud of our team for continuing to adapt to new processes and for being committed to providing exceptional client and community service.
+To continue to serve the strong demand for our services, we have modified our operations - installed plexiglass partitions, limit the number of customers in our offices to one at a time and continue to improve and offer our no-contact rental processes.
+Our teams are fully employed and clients are able to safely store and access their valuables.
+We continue to be extremely proud of our team for continuing to adapt to new processes and for being committed to providing exceptional client and community service.